 Here you see the design for the tile.
 It is not yet present in my collection.

 The tile of the 7th world voyage of the Amsterdam in 2012 (103 days) shows the sailing route beginning and ending in Fort Lauderdale.
 First to the east of South America and Antarctica, crossing the Pacific Ocean to Australia and Asia.
 Subsequently through the Suez Canal to Europe and then the crossing to Fort Lauderdale.

 The tile of the 8th world voyage of the Amsterdam in 2013 (118 days) shows the sailing route again beginning and ending in Fort Lauderdale.
 However, this time the route followed through the Panama Canal to the west of South America, via the Pacific Ocean to Australia and Asia, and subsequently via the Cape crossing the Atlantic Ocean back to Fort Lauderdale.

 The tile of the 9th world voyage of the Amsterdam in 2014 (113 days) shows the sailing route beginning and ending in Fort Lauderdale.
 It is the 55th Grand World Voyage for the company.
 The route is almost the same as the 2013 itinerary.
-This tile is not present in my collection.

 The tile of het 10th world voyage of the Amsterdam in 2015 (114 days) depicts the sailing route beginning and ending in Fort Lauderdale.
 The Amsterdam visits 45 ports in 25 countries and 6 continents.
 This time the ship followed the western route to Australia via 6 Polynesian islands, with overnight calls in Syndey, Bombay and Dubai.